ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {: faq}
 {: support}

 BYOL (Bring Your Own License) was a feature available to {{site.data.keyword.vcf-classic}} instances in version 2.0 and later.
-Previously, {{site.data.keyword.cloud}} allowed clients to bring their own licenses (BYOL) when moving their existing on-premises VMware® workloads to {{site.data.keyword.cloud_notm}}.
+Previously, {{site.data.keyword.cloud}} allowed customers to bring their own licenses (BYOL) when moving their existing on-premises VMware® workloads to {{site.data.keyword.cloud_notm}}.

 BYOL is no longer allowed by VMware.
 You cannot bring your own licenses for any new hosts.
 This restriction applies to all VMware products that are available through {{site.data.keyword.cloud_notm}}.